 The deadline to rectify an Incomplete grade in the program is the end of the add/drop period of the following trimester.
-Your programs add/drop dates are noted in the academic calendar.
+Each program's add/drop dates are noted in the academic calendar.

 In extraordinary circumstances, the College Dean/Provost may approve an alternate, longer time period for an incomplete grade.